-It was recommended that the USCG adopt pre-designated anchorage areas within the existing general anchorages throughout the VTS SF area, and in particular within General Anchorage 9, so that safer and more disciplined anchoring practices may be managed by VTS SF.
+It was recommended that the USCG adopt pre-designated anchorage areas within the existing general anchorages throughout the VTS SF area, and in particular within General Anchorage 9, so that VTS SF may manage safer and more disciplined anchoring practices.
 The final resolution was to divide the anchorage into two areas: the western side has been designated for deep-draft vessels and the eastern side for lighter-draft vessels.
 In addition, VTS requires that vessels not anchor closer than 750 yards from one another.